K-1 Fiance Visa Income Requirements in 2026 | VisaNation

 Start

-Accepted Sources of Income
+What Are The Accepted Sources of Income for K-1 Visa Income Requirements?

 • As per the income requirement, your total stable annual wage can include the salary that you were paid by an employer, retirement benefits, child support payments, alimony, dividends, and/or interest earned in a private or public company.